Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 Democratic presidential nominee Joe Biden has promised to nominate the first African American woman to the Supreme Court if he is elected, but he has backed away from comments earlier this year that he would release a list of potential justices.
 “The voters should pick the president, and the president should pick the justice for the Senate to consider,” Biden told reporters on Friday night.

-2) A Senate vote on Trump’s nominee seems most likely to occur during the lame-duck session after the election.
+2) A Senate vote on Trump’s nominee seems most likely to occur during the lame-duck session, after the election.

 McConnell gave no timeline in his public statement for when Trump’s nominee would get a vote, just that there will be a vote.
-Republicans control the Senate by 53 to 47 votes.
+Republicans control the Senate 53 to 47 votes.
 Vice President Pence can break ties.
 In a private email last night, McConnell urged his members to “keep your powder dry.”

 “Over the coming days, we are all going to come under tremendous pressure from the press to announce how we will handle the coming nomination,” he wrote.
 “For those of you who are unsure how to answer, or for those inclined to oppose giving a nominee a vote, I urge you all to keep your powder dry.
 This is not the time to prematurely lock yourselves into a position you may later regret.”